Went the Day Well?: Legacy

 In 2005 it was named as one of the "100 Greatest War Films" in a poll by Britain's Channel 4.
 The 1975 book, The Eagle Has Landed and the later film use some of the same ideas.
 In July 2010, StudioCanal and the British Film Institute National Archive released a restoration of the Went the Day Well? to significant critical acclaim.
 Tom Huddleston of Time Out termed it "jawdroppingly subversive.
 Cavalcanti establishes, with loving care and the occasional wry wink, the ultimate bucolic English scene, then takes an almost sadistic delight in tearing it to bloody shreds in an orgy of shockingly blunt, matter-of-fact violence".
 When the restored film opened at Film Forum in New York City in 2011, A. O. Scott of The New York Times called it "undeservedly forgotten...
 [H]ome-front propaganda has rarely seemed so cutthroat or so cunning".

 Home media

-The film was released on a Manufactured-on-Demand DVD on 9 July 2015.
-It was released on Blu-ray in July 2011 by Vintage Classics and subsequently in a set called "Their Finest Hour: 5 British WWII Classics" in March 2020.
+The film was released on DVD by StudioCanal in 2011, with Cavalcanti's Yellow Caesar and a 2010 BBC Radio 3 profile of the main feature by Simon Heffer as extras.
+It was subsequently included in the StudioCanal Blu-Ray boxset "Their Finest Hour: 5 British WWII Classics" in March 2020.